How to Create a Fundraising Event Pricing Strategy for Nonprofits [+ Examples]

 With Donorbox Events, you can use both types of discounts and create unlimited promo codes.
 Activate and deactivate your promo codes at any time to offer a limited-time discount – which will inspire urgency and help you sell more tickets.

-This is also a great way to determine if your event pricing strategy is working.
-You can use promo codes to track certain outreach channels by using specific codes for specific channels.
-This will help you determine if you’re reaching the audience you want to reach – and how you might change your strategy for your next fundraising event.
+Use promo codes to track certain outreach channels by using codes for specific channels.
+This helps determine if you’re reaching the audience you want to reach – and how you might change your strategy for your next fundraising event.

 How Do You Price and Sell Group Tickets?